Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Open-ended algorithmic tasks two types of creativity

 We view this task as an abstraction of the wordplay example.
 One can think of the parent $\Gamma$ as the ``punchline'' that delivers a connection between otherwise non-adjacent vertices, in the same way \texttt{sneaker} surprisingly connects the otherwise non-adjacent words, \texttt{spies} and \texttt{shoes}.

-\textbf{A note on the leap of thought.} To concretely illustrate what we mean by a leap of thought, we note that the above task can be designed with or without a leap.
-Observe that the most natural order of generation is to generate the parent vertex (i.e., punchline) first, and pick the siblings after (conditioned on the parent).
-Thus, if the task demanded the ordering $(\Gamma, \gamma, \gamma')$, it would involve no leap of thought: each next token can be learned and generated through simple rules conditioned on the past, without planning.

-However, the word play example involves a non-sequential leap of thought in that even though the punchline (the parent) appears last, it must be planned ahead of time.
-Paralleling this leap-of-thought structure, we define our sibling discovery task to generate the triplets as $\seq = (\gamma, \gamma', \Gamma$), where the siblings appear first.
+\textbf{What is a leap of thought?} The natural order of generation is to pick the parent vertex (i.e., punchline) first, and the siblings after (conditioned on the parent).
+Thus, if the task demanded producing $(\Gamma, \gamma, \gamma')$, the tokens we observe betray the way they are naturally generated.
+However, the wordplay example presents the punchline (the parent, $\Gamma$) last while implicitly it must be planned ahead.
+We term this implicit (random) planning step a leap of thought.
+Paralleling this, we define our sibling discovery task to generate the triplets as $\seq = (\gamma, \gamma', \Gamma$), where the parent appears last.
 We hypothesize that this (sibling-first) construction is adversarial towards next-token learning, while a reversed (parent-first) dataset is friendlier towards next-token learning.
-More on this in \S\ref{sec:argument}.
+(More on this in \S\ref{sec:argument}.)